EdwardCalzia/Orbital-Visualisation/README.md

 # Orbital-Visualisation
-Code to generate a 2D/3D orbital of any element using Numpy and Matplotlib python modules, and Bohmian's Trajectory.
+Code to generate a 2D/3D orbital of any element using Numpy and Matplotlib python modules, Bohmian's Trajectory, and the Schrödinger equation.